imsidharthpriyadarshi/InstaSelbDesign/README.md

 The app supports multiple screen sizes by using ConstraintLayout with guidelines and appropriate layout files for different qualifiers (`layout`, `layout-land`, `values`,`values-land`, `vlaues-sw600`,`vlaues-land-sw600`,`values-sw720`,`vlaues-land-sw600`, etc.).

-### Global Settings

-The app adapts to different global settings such as font size by using scalable dimensions (`sp` units) for text sizes and following Material Design guidelines for typography.

 ## Project Structure